Copied to clipboard

 Proxy Server Intercepts LLM requests, forwards to upstream provider, and stores conversation turns in the Merkle DAG

-API Server Provides HTTP endpoints for inspecting and querying the stored conversation data
+API Server Provides HTTP endpoints for inspecting and querying the stored conversation data, plus Prometheus /metrics

-Both servers share the same storage backend (SQLite or in-memory) when run together via tapes serve.
+All three servers share the same PostgreSQL database (with pg_duckdb + pgvector) when run together via tapes serve.

 Data Flow